Oiuhqw/ELK-8.0-Installer/README.md

 Password would be printed out on console at the end of the script.

-Navigate to <host ipaddress> to access elasticsearch panel.
+Navigate to "host ipaddress" to access elasticsearch panel.